Lon Stiner: The Pyramid Play

 The first official use of the play was successfully executed against the University of Oregon in Multnomah Stadium in Portland.
 The Pyramid was banned by the NCAA rules committee within a year.

 Despite going 5–4–3 and taking his team to the 1949 Pineapple Bowl after the 1948 season, Stiner resigned in March, and was succeeded by Kip Taylor in 1949.
 Stiner was 3–0 in bowl appearances.

 After football

 Stiner then worked as a labor relations representative for Edward Hines Lumber Company at Westfir, Oregon.
 When he retired in 1968, he and his wife Caroline moved to Woodburn; Caroline died in 1972.

+Death and legacy

-Stiner moved to a life care center in Richland, Washington, around 1976, where he spent the last eight years of his life, to be near his daughter, Betty Ingram.
+Stiner moved to a assisted living facility in Richland, Washington, around 1976, where he spent the last eight years of his life, to be near his daughter, Betty Ingram.
 Stiner suffered ill health for the last year of his life.
-Stiner is also survived by a son, Alonzo P. "Lon" Stiner, an attorney in Portland, and six grandchildren.
+Stiner was survived by a son, Alonzo P. "Lon" Stiner, an attorney in Portland, and six grandchildren.
 Memorial services were held at Riverview Abbey Chapel in Portland.

+Stiner coached 140 games for Oregon State, the second greatest number of games by any individual.
+Only Mike Riley (1997–1998; 2003–2014) has coached more games — 173.

 Stiner is an inductee of the Oregon Sports Hall of Fame.